Worksheet: Newton’s Second Law: Constant Mass

-A bullet of mass 45 g was fired at 53 m/s towards a fixed wooden barrier that was 40 cm thick.
+A bullet of mass 45 g was fired at 53 m/s toward a fixed wooden barrier that was 40 cm thick.
 Calculate the exit speed of the bullet as it leaves the rear side of the wooden barrier, given that the resistance of the wood to the bullet’s movement was 4.5 kg-wt.
 Take .

 A certain force acted on three distinct bodies causing each to accelerate at a different rate: the first accelerated at , the second at , and the third at .
 The three bodies collided and coalesced into a single body.
 Given that when the same force acted upon this new body, it resulted in an acceleration of magnitude , find the ratio .

-A balloon of mass 1 086 kg was ascending vertically at 36 cm/s.
+A balloon of mass 1,086 kg was ascending vertically at 36 cm/s.
 If a body of mass 181 kg fell from it, find the distance between the balloon and the body 11 seconds after the body fell.
 Take .

 A body of mass 45 kg fell vertically from a point 70 cm above a sandy surface.
 Given that the body penetrated a distance cm into the sand and that the resistance of the sand to the body’s motion was 150 kg-wt, find the value of .
 Take .

 A bullet of mass 50 g was moving horizontally at 60 m/s when it hit a target at rest.
 The target was formed of two adjacent layers.
-The bullet passed through the first layer which was 32 cm of fibreglass, and then it penetrated 34 cm into the second layer which was made of wood before it stopped.
+The bullet passed through the first layer, which was 32 cm of fibreglass, and then it penetrated 34 cm into the second layer, which was made of wood, before it stopped.
 If the resistance of the wood is two times that of the fibreglass, determine the resistance of the fibreglass.

 A body of mass 41 kg was moving along a horizontal road at 14 m/s.
 A force started acting on the body opposing its motion.
 As a result, over the next 26 m, its speed decreased uniformly to 12 m/s.
 Find the magnitude of the force which caused this change in the body’s motion.

-A right circular cylinder of height 40 cm, radius 18 cm, and mass of 18 kg was moving at 11 m/s when it entered a dusty cloud.
-The action of dust on the body caused a resistance of 0.05 g-wt for every square centimetre of the area of its curved surface.
+A right circular cylinder of height 40 cm, radius 18 cm, and mass 18 kg was moving at 11 m/s when it entered a dusty cloud.
+The action of dust on the body caused a resistance of 0.05 g-wt for every square centimeter of the area of its curved surface.
 Given that it passed through the dusty cloud for 25 seconds, determine its speed as it came out the other side.
 Take .